Bachelor of Arts (B.A.) Early Childhood Education

 Credential Continuing Pathway: If you are seeking employment and/or getting an ECE degree while working full-time in the field and plan on progressing through each of the credentials to attain your Associate of Applied Sciences in Early Childhood Education, this might be the best pathway for you.
 Courses are laid out in a convenient four-semester sequence, with milestones of credential attainment marked along the way.

 Credential Transfer Pathway: If you already know you want to transfer to a four-year university for a Bachelor’s Degree in Early Childhood Education, this pathway helps you earn both the Level 3 Gateways Credential** and the AAS degree in ECE—maximizing the number of courses that will directly transfer to a partnering four-year institution.
 To earn your Level 2-4 ECE Gateways Credential, you are required to follow a prescribed course of study in early childhood education.
-This pathway is the best choice if you hope to someday qualify for an Illinois Professional Educator License (PEL), which can only be obtained after earning a Bachelor’s Degree from an Illinois-approved education preparation program.
+This pathway is the best choice if you hope to someday qualify for an Illinois Professional Educator License (PEL), which can only be obtained after earning a Bachelor’s Degree from an Illinois-approved education preparation program. **Please be sure to contact an Academic Advisor for further information about this credential and required courses.

 Choose Your Opportunity

 Our acclaimed Associates of Applied Sciences (AAS) degree program in Early Childhood Education offers a diverse range of pathways that can open doors to exciting career opportunities in this field.
 Your studies will give you a solid foundation in the early childhood education theories and practices you need to work as a teacher or teacher’s assistant in a private or federally-funded preschool program, child-care center, home-based program, family child-care home, or nursery school.
 The program may also qualify you to work as a teacher’s assistant, teacher’s aide, or activities supervisor in a public school.
+With our state and nation currently facing a critical need for well-prepared early childhood practitioners, you will be able to choose a career path in this field that’s right for you.

 Empowered to Succeed